fdilke/bewl/notes/for-sussex.md

 ## Engineering challenges (3)

-- With its terse style, many expressive idioms, and advanced type system, Scala was an almost perfect fit for Bewl (I first tried writing it in Java, then Clojure)
+- Scala was an almost perfect fit because of its terse style, expressive idioms, and advanced type system.
+(I first tried writing Bewl in Java, then Clojure)

 For example, if dotA is a DOT[A] and dotB is a DOT[B], we can construct a new arrow like this: